gjandebeur/Genome_Skimming_Pipeline/README.md

   -ALIGNMENT_TYPE (change 'rna' to 'dna')

+  -GCbias - for modkit with DNA you'll want to make sure you account for biases (like GC or CpG, check the github for info [https://github.com/nanoporetech/modkit](url)

 Importantly, for statistical purposes, change:

   -MIN-QSCORE =10.
 Currently set at 10 which is top 90%, but 20 is standard for DNA mods which removes any below 99%.
 This is the initial QC basecall filterings